-Above table indicates the calculate value of "F".
-The calculated value of "F" is 0.036 which is less than the table value of 5% levels of significance which is 2.866.
+Above table indicates the calculated value of "F".
+The calculated value of "F" is 0.36 which is less than the table value of 5% levels of significance which is 2.886.
 It indicates that the null hypothesis is accepted and alternate hypothesis will rejected.
-It indicates that there is no
+It indicates that there is no significance difference in the PAT ratio in the units undertaken for the study for the period of the study all the units have different performance in relation to sales for that period.